mmagallanes/5620Projects/README.md

 Completed project:

-### Site 03: Tribute Page
+## Site 03: Tribute Page
-Task: Create a tribute page for a favorite band, game, sports team, etc. with an embedded YouTube video. <br>
+_Task: Create a tribute page for a favorite band, game, sports team, etc. with an embedded YouTube video. <br>_ Completed project: <br>

+## Site 04: Tribute Page - Round 2
+_Task: Convert previous tribute page to use CSS and Divs <br>_ Completed project:

+## Site 05: Make this Splash page
+_Task: Recreate this Splash page <br>_
 Completed project:

-### Site 04: Tribute Page - Round 2
-Task: Convert previous tribute page to use CSS and Divs <br>
-Completed project:

-### Site 05: Make this Splash page
-Task: Recreate this Splash page <br>
-Completed project:

-### Site 06: Create a Survey form
+## Site 06: Create a Survey form
-Task: Build a form using HTML.
+_Task: Build a form using HTML.
 The form should be a survey for a qualitative study on students' feelings about virtual learning.
-The survey should have:
+The survey should have:_
 - 10 questions
 - A big title at the top
 - Add an image for visual
 - Make sure to use CSS to add some color to the survey
 <br>

 Completed project: